 Our net operating loss carryforwards and any future research and development tax credits may expire and not be used.
 As of December 31, 2017, we had U.S. net operating loss carryforwards of approximately \$61 million.
 Our net operating loss carryforwards arising in taxable years ending on or prior to December 31, 2017 will begin expiring in 2033 if we have not used them prior to that time.
-Net operating loss carry forwards arising in taxable years ending after December 31, 2017 are no longer subject to expiration under the Internal Revenue Code of 1986, as amended, or the Code.
-Additionally, our ability to use any net operating loss and credit carryforwards to offset taxable income or tax, respectively, in the future will be limited under Sections 382 and 383 of the Code, respectively, if we have a cumulative change in ownership of more than 50% within a three-year period.
-The completion of our initial public offering, together with our March 2017 public offering and December 2017 registered direct offering, private placements and other transactions that have occurred, may trigger, or may have already triggered, such an ownership change.
-In addition, since we will need to raise substantial additional funding to finance our operations, we may undergo further ownership changes in the future.
-We have never completed an analysis as to whether such a change of ownership has occurred, but in such an event, we will be limited regarding the amount of net operating loss carryforwards and research tax credits that could be utilized annually in the future to offset taxable income or tax, respectively.
-Any such annual limitation may significantly reduce the utilization of the net operating loss carryforwards and research tax credits before they expire.
+Net operating loss carry forwards arising in taxable years ending on or prior to December 31, 2017 will begin expiring in 2033 if use have not used any net operating loss and credit carryforwards to offset taxable income or tax, respectively, in the future will be limited under Sections 382 and 383 of the Code, respectively, if we have a cumulative change in ownership of more than 50% within a three-year period.
+The completion of our initial public offering, together with our March 2017 public offering, our December 2017 registered direct offering, our October 2018 registered direct offering, private placements and other transactions that have occurred, may trigger, or may have already triggered, such an ownership change.
+In addition, since we will need to raise substantial additional funding to finance our operating loss carryforwards and research tax credits that could be utilized annually in the future to offset taxable income or tax, respectively.
+Any such annual limitation may significantly reduce the utilization of the net operating loss carryforwards for certain taxable years, and other states are considering similar measures.
+As a result, we may incur higher state income tax credits before they expire.
 In addition, certain states have suspended use of net operating loss carryforwards for certain taxable years, and other states are considering similar measures.
 As a result, we may incur higher state income tax expense in the future.
-Depending on our future tax position, continued suspension of our ability to use net operating loss carryforwards in states in which we are subject to income tax could have an adverse impact on our results of operations and financial condition.
+Depending on our future tax position, continued suspension of our ability to use net operating loss carryforwards in states in which we are subject to income tax could have an adverse impact